Why buy a boring store bought Christmas cheese ball when it’s so easy to make your own? Not only is it easy, it’s so much more delicious, too!

 Instructions

 • In a food processor or mixer, combine butter, cream cheese, and white cheddar.
-Add your garlic, green onion and ground pepper as well.
+Add garlic, green onion and ground pepper until well combined.

-• Refrigerate until firm, at least 30 minutes.
-Add Rolo candy to the top to create the stem.
+• Add Rolo to the top to create the stem and optional rosemary and bow.
 Serve with crackers and veggie slices.

-• Shred your cheddar fresh for the best texture and flavor!
+• Shred cheddar fresh for the best texture and flavor!

 Calories: 170kcal | Carbohydrates: 4g | Protein: 6g | Fat: 15g | Saturated Fat: 9g | Cholesterol: 46mg | Sodium: 195mg | Potassium: 81mg | Fiber: 1g | Sugar: 3g | Vitamin A: 516IU | Vitamin C: 2mg | Calcium: 158mg | Iron: 1mg